-Climate is average whether condition of given area recorded over very long period of time.
-Topographic map show little direct evidence of climatic condition. yet by looking at certain evidences one is able to describe the climate of the given mapped area.
-The description of climate in topographic map bases on two element of climate namely temperature and rainfall since their variation can easily explained by various evidence from the map.
+The description of climate in the topographic map is based on two-element of climate namely temperature and rainfall since their variation can easily be explained by various evidence from the map.

 Some hints in interpreting climate from topographic map:

-- Presence of water bodies and drainage pattern.
-A general high density of streams indicate that the area receive high rainfall. in another case the presence of low density, intermittent or seasonal streams, salt lakes and boreholes indicate aridity.
+A general high density of streams indicates that the area receives high rainfall. in another case the presence of low density, intermittent or seasonal streams, salt lakes, and boreholes indicate aridity.

-- Vegetation, presence of forest in the map indicate heavy rainfall while woodland vegetation indicate moderate rainfall. shrubs, thickets and grassland indicate dry condition or light rainfall
+The presence of forest in the map indicates heavy rainfall while woodland vegetation indicates moderate rainfall. shrubs, thickets, and grassland indicate a dry condition or light rainfall

 crops grow in those areas where water and temperature conditions are favorable for their growth.